wp-plugins/atcontent/readme.txt

 1. AtContent connection page.
 Clicking the button connects your blog to AtContent if you have an account or creates a new one if you haven't.
 2. If you already have AtContent blogs you can choose which one you want to connect.
 3. Results of using AtContent and 3 steps to improve them.
-4. Plugin settings popup.
-5. Get content page here you can repost featured posts on your blog.
+4. Get content page here you can repost featured posts on your blog.

 == Changelog ==

+= 7.6 =
+* Open marketplace for bloggers!

 = 7.5.3 =
 * No repost button on main page.